 - Behavior & Training Training support and classes have moved online!
 Visit this link to sign up for a class and contact us at (505) 983-4309 x1251 or via email at email@example.com with any training or behavioral concerns.

-- The Cat South is open normal hours (Mon – Sat 10 a.m. to 6 p.m., Sun 11 a.m. to 5 p.m.).
-We are accepting donations at that location during business hours.
-Our newly revamped The Cat will be opening in our new location June 1st.
+- The Cat resale stores are open normal hours (Mon – Sat 10 a.m. to 6 p.m., Sun 11 a.m. to 5 p.m.).
+We are accepting donations at both locations during business hours.
+Cat South is located at 2570 Camino Entrada (across the street from Kohl's) and the all-new The Cat is located at 3546 Zafarano Drive in Plaza Santa Fe (Between Target and Albertsons) Two stores, two very different shopping experiences.
 Click here for details.

 - S/N Wellness Clinic is open.
 Click here for details.